ocharles/blog/posts/2014-12-08-type-operators.md

 [type operators](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/data-type-extensions.html#type-operators),
 which allows us to use more natural syntax when we write our types.

-The extension itself is straight forward.
+The extension itself is straightforward.
 As the documentation mentions, ordinarily an operator doesn't mean anything special when used in types - GHC would interpret operators as type variables, not particularly useful!
 However, now that we've got some support for type level literals, it's desirable to